pbosetti/mightex/README.md

 and you'll find all the goodies in `products_host`.

-If you only want to **use** the library on Windows, perhaps via Matlab, then you need to download a release version of the library (in zip format) and also be sure to have installed the [Microsoft Viaual C++ Redistributable package](https://visualstudio.microsoft.com/downloads/).
-Also, remember to use the porper WinUSB driver as per the point 4. above.
+If you only want to **use** the library on Windows, perhaps via Matlab, then you need to download a release version of the library (in zip format) and also be sure to have installed the [Microsoft Visual C++ Redistributable package](https://visualstudio.microsoft.com/downloads/).
+Also, remember to use the proper WinUSB driver as per the point 4. above.

-At the moment, the Docker-based cross compilation is not enabled on Windows.
+At the moment, **the Docker-based cross compilation is not enabled on Windows**.